bainash10/Fake-News-Prediction-using-Logistic-Regression/README.md

-# Fake News Detection Using Logistic Regression
+# Fake News Prediction Using Logistic Regression

 This machine learning project is centered on detecting fake news articles using logistic regression.
 The dataset consists of news-related metadata, and the objective is to classify news as real (`0`) or fake (`1`).
 Extensive text preprocessing was carried out before modeling, and classification metrics were used to evaluate the model's performance.